aniruddha-atre/Waste-Classification/README.md

 ![image](https://github.com/user-attachments/assets/0086e0d5-d60f-49d8-8b68-56dadc69eff4)

-Conclusions
+## Conclusions
 This project demonstrates a robust approach to waste classification using MobileNetV2 and transfer learning.
 The model achieves high accuracy with good generalization.
 This is a small demo in applying machine learning methods to wasrw classification and recycling.
 In order to make a significant impact in waste sorting plants and on the recycling rate globally, much more sophisticated models, i.e., ones that can classify materials into multiple categories and sub-categories, would need to be developed so that waste could be efficiently and correctly identified at a large scale level.

-Prerequisites
+## Prerequisites

-Before running the project, ensure you have the following installed:
+Before running the project, ensure everything is installed:

-Python 3.8 or later
-PyTorch
-Torchvision
-OpenCV
-Matplotlib
-You can install dependencies using:

-pip install -r requirements.txt

 Setup